Install on a Kubernetes Cluster¶

 annotations: {}

-# Resource requests/limits for the web-proxy pod.
+# Resource requests/limits for the controller pod

 resources: {}